geodal-CF/todo_app/README.md

-This is a simple and intuitive To-Do app built with Django, Bootstrap, and Python.
+This is a simple and intuitive To-Do app built with Django, Python and Bootstrap (I used Visual Studio Code).
 This app allows you to create, update, view and delete tasks, helping you stay organized and manage your tasks effectively.

 **Features**